Different Doses of BI 1467335 Compared to Placebo in Patients With Clinical Evidence of NASH

-A Multi-centre, Double-blind, Parallel-group, Randomised, Placebo Controlled Phase II a Study to Investigate Pharmacodynamics, Safety and Pharmacokinetics of Different Doses of Orally Administered BI 1467335 During a 12-week Treatment Period Compared to Placebo in Patients With Clinical Evidence of NASH.
+A Multi-centre, Double-blind, Parallel-group, Randomised, Placebo Controlled Phase II a Study to Investigate Safety, Tolerability, Pharmacodynamics, and Pharmacokinetics of Different Doses of Orally Administered BI 1467335 During a 12-week Treatment Period Compared to Placebo in Patients With Clinical Evidence of NASH.

 Non-alcoholic Fatty Liver Disease Liver Diseases Fatty Liver BI 1467335 BI 1467335 dose 1 BI 1467335 dose 2 BI 1467335 dose 3 BI 1467335 dose 4

 You can join if…